 It’s a schedule that works for him, he says, especially since so many of the things he likes to do — like drag racing and riding his Harley-Davidson — are weekend activities.

 Riester began his career working on the distribution side, operating a warehouse for many years at a private company.
 But when he was 32, he decided he needed a change.
 He was tired of being cooped up inside a building all day.
 He had always liked driving, so he decided to give it a try.

 Nearly two decades later, he’s still going strong, enjoying the freedom of being on the road and being his own boss.

-“They supply the work, I supply the truck,” Riester says of his partnership with J.B.
+“They supply the freight, I supply the truck,” Riester says of contracting with J.B.
 Hunt.
-“A lot of expenses, I don’t have to worry about.
-They dispatch me as if I worked for them.”
+“A lot of expenses, I don’t have to worry about.”

 Having the company handle expenses like license plates, permits, tolls and cargo unloaders is a big plus, many drivers say, because they get the benefit of having someone else handle the paperwork.
 Additionally, they receive discounts on maintenance costs, paid mileage and reduced-rate group health plans.

 “J.B.
 Hunt as a company is probably one of the better companies to contract your business with, because they take care of all the filing, licenses and insurances,” Riester says.
 “And they are so safety-oriented.
 I’ve never seen a company that dedicated to safety.
 It takes a lot of your worries off you.”